sebas8824/blockchain-vapor/README.md

 ## Smart Contracts

+(This is not what a smart contract means, but hey, it has to start with something!)

 - **GET: /api/smartcontracts**: Retrieves the list of smart contracts

 - **GET: /api/smartcontracts/<contract_id>**: Retrieves the smart contract with a given identifier, otherwise, it will return an error message.